 But how sustainable are the business models emerging from nonprofit news organizations and will they represent a viable long-term component of a healthy local information ecosystem?
 A report released by Knight Foundation today, “Gaining Ground: How Nonprofit News Ventures Seek Sustainability,” addresses this question and spotlights promising practices among 20 nonprofit news organizations.

 The report is the third in a series of studies Knight has produced since 2011.
 Our studies have gathered comparative data across nonprofit news sites to benchmark their progress on key metrics related to business models and audience engagement.
 “Gaining Ground” follows up on the 2013 report “Finding a Foothold,” growing the cohort from 18 to 20 organizations and tracking trends over a three-year period (2011-2013).

-In conjunction with the report, Knight with lessons from The Texas Tribune and other nonprofits authored by Jake Batsell, an assistant professor of journalism at Southern Methodist University who served as a Knight-funded Texas Tribune Fellow.
+In conjunction with the report, Knight has published a case study with lessons from The Texas Tribune and other nonprofits authored by Jake Batsell, an assistant professor of journalism at Southern Methodist University who served as a Knight-funded Texas Tribune Fellow.
 This snapshot provides excellent insights about practices that can replicated, and ones that perhaps cannot be, from an organization recognized as leading the way in this burgeoning field.